ranjithkumarravikumar52/Java-sandbox/README.md

 ##### Steps
 * Use `@RunWith(Parameterized.class)` to enable the class as parameterized
-* write the constructor for the class, as newly created objects can be instantiated through this constructor from multiple parameterized method
+* Write the constructor for the class, as newly created objects can be instantiated through this constructor from multiple parameterized method
-* Write `@Parameterized.Parameters` to enable to static parameters to be passed into a test case
+* Write `@Parameterized.Parameters` to enable `static` parameters to be passed into a test case

 ### Thanks and Credits